justanothercell/lithia/README.md

     - [x] println
     - [x] input
     - [ ] fileIO
-    - [ ] merging all of the above to use common traits etc
+    - [ ] merging all of the above to use common "traits" (in lithia) etc